wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 route.route.openshift.io/person-service configured
 ```

 Then create a PostgreSQL database instance in the same namespace from the corresponding template.
-You can install the database from the OpenShift console by clicking on **+Add→Developer Catalog→Database→PostgreSQL** and filling in meaningful properties for the service name, user name, password and database name.
+You can install the database from the OpenShift console by clicking **+Add→Developer Catalog→Database→PostgreSQL** and filling in meaningful properties for the service name, user name, password, and database name.
 You could alternatively execute the following command from the shell to instantiate a PostgreSQL server in the current namespace:

 ```bash
 $ oc new-app postgresql-persistent \